Bet On GE, Not Boeing, If You Believe In An Aviation Recovery

 In short, Boeing makes the majority of its profit by selling and delivering commercial jets, while GE Aviation gets the majority of its profit from maintaining the engines and selling spare parts.
 In the near term, both businesses will suffer.
 Airlines and lessors are deferring and canceling huge numbers of orders due to the collapse in air travel demand, hurting Boeing.
 Meanwhile, airlines are storing jets or reducing utilization, delaying maintenance events that would generate high-margin revenue for GE Aviation.

 However, GE Aviation is likely to stage a much quicker recovery over the next few years.
 With air travel demand likely to recover slowly, airlines are accelerating the retirement of older jets and reducing CapEx by deferring new deliveries.
-This means that utilization for aircraft built in the last 15-20 years (which drive the vast majority of engine service revenue) will recover relatively quickly, even if total capacity remains 15%-20% below 2019 levels next year.
+This means that utilization for aircraft built in the last 15-20 years (which drives the vast majority of engine service revenue) will recover relatively quickly, even if total capacity remains 15%-20% below 2019 levels next year.
 To put it a different way, airlines will prefer smaller, fully-utilized fleets, rather than keeping aging jets around and accepting new deliveries that would force them to maintain low utilization rates.

 Similarly, demand for GECAS' used jets should recover faster than new aircraft demand.
 In the short term, lessors like GECAS may have to repossess planes from troubled airlines and will have trouble re-leasing them.
 However, low fuel prices will make leasing used jets an attractive option for many cash-strapped airlines as they ramp back up towards 2019 flying levels over the next few years.
 Demand for pricey new jets (the key driver of Boeing's business) will take longer to recover as airlines first try to shore up their balance sheets.